dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

-One of the goals of this spec is to develop an entry point from Tempest that integrates directly with testrepository rather than calling out to testr with a subprocess.
-This integration is a more robust design and allows new features in testrepository to propagate more easily to the Tempest runner.
+One of the goals of this spec is to develop an entry point from Tempest that integrates directly with testrepository rather than calling out to testr via subprocess.
+This integration is a more robust design that allows new features in testrepository to propagate more easily to the Tempest runner.
 Inversely, as the Tempest runner evolves, features that would be useful to any test runner can be pushed down the stack into testrepository.